 Super simple little creamy sweet keto fat pots (topped with tart raspberries to cut through the rich creaminess).
 The recipe makes 4 small pots and can be done in ramekins, but I used little plastic pots which I found on amazon.
 (Ignore the product description that says they are disposable – I wash and re-use them.)
 Simply wrap in clingfilm and take these babies to work with you!
 Be sure to check out other Fat Bomb ideas on the site (some are sweet, other are savoury) or check out the Dessert section for great sweet treats!

-Sweet, acidic, creamy… whip this superstar out at your next dinner party (it serves 8), or simply do what I do: slice and freeze individual slices – and save for a rainy day.
+Sweet, acidic, creamy… whip this superstar out at your next dinner party (it serves 8), or simply do what I do: slice and freeze and save for a rainy day.
 This keto lime cheesecake is just too delicious… sigh.
 (Be sure to also check out my Keto Blueberry Cheesecake.)

 I first tasted dark chocolate-and-macadamia nut cookies on honeymoon in Malaysia more than 10 years ago.
 This was LBK (life-before-keto) and Funnyman and I were literally eating our way through Kuala Lumpur and Penang (it’s a foodie heaven!)
 One afternoon, when strolling through one of the enormous department stores* in KL, we found a mainstream cookie kiosk called Famous Amos.
 Their dark chocolate and macadamia cookies were sublime – and here I am, still thinking of them 10 years later!
 My version of keto cookies are chewier than I remember theirs being, but just as fab.

-When hosting dinner parties and braais, Funnyman and I don’t make a big deal of our keto journey (unless asked).
+Funnyman and I don’t make a big deal of our keto journey (unless asked).
 When hosting, I simply make exact versions of the desserts I serve my guests and serve as normal, making sure we get the keto-friendly versions (this is mainly due to artificial sweeteners which not everyone has a taste for).
-This past summer, when making little berry meringue baskets for my guests, I whipped up a sugar-free version for the two of us.
+This past summer, when making little berry meringue baskets for my guests, I whipped up a sugar-free version for us.
 While my rustic meringue baskets weren’t snow-white like the store-bought versions my guests received, they were still pretty damn tasty and hit the sweet spot.
 If you prefer to make a mess of this (I mean, to literally make a Berry Mess), simply use the Mini Meringues recipe and mix it all together just before serving… (as opposed to making a pretentious, deconstructed version like I have done here by piping them into baskets…)

 Funnyman loves his after-dinner treats so much (my Blueberry Lollies and Keto Brownies are his favourite), but I am getting bored churning them out since we started keto a few months ago, so I am now on a mission to shake things up and experiment with different flavours.
 These lollies were made using raspberries and rose water and I added a drop or two of pink food colouring to make them pretty!
 Fragrant and creamy with little tart raspberry bits throughout, you should definitely give these a try!